Admission to the U.S. Military Academy at West Point

 The transition from civilian life to a military environment is challenging.
-Cadets learn military courtesies and standards, and how to live by those standards every day.
+Cadets learn military courtesies and standards and how to live by those standards every day.

 Military Training at West Point

 Even though it's an institution of higher learning, West Point still operates on a military structure.
-Cadets receive instruction in fundamental military tactics and leadership during a two-week intercession period between the first and second semesters.
-Field training is scheduled during the summer months at West Point and at military installations in the U.S. and around the world.
+Cadets receive instruction in fundamental military tactics and leadership during a two-week intersession period between the first and second semesters.
+Field training is scheduled during the summer months at West Point and military installations in the U.S. and around the world.

-Cadet Basic Training is a six-week program that includes daily physical fitness training to prepare for long marches, mountaineering, rifle marksmanship and tactical maneuvers.
+Cadet Basic Training is a six-week program that includes daily physical fitness training to prepare for long marches, mountaineering, rifle marksmanship, and tactical maneuvers.
 Eight weeks of field training takes place at Camp Buckner.

 Second Classmen (juniors) receive leadership experience in active Army units, serve as squad leaders at Cadet Basic Training and Cadet Field Training, or participate in military specialty training.

 A portion of the class participates in Drill Cadet Leader training at U.S. Army training centers, guiding new recruits.
-Another group participates in Cadet Troop Leader Training at U.S. Army posts and in locations around the world.
+Another group participates in Cadet Troop Leader Training at U.S. Army posts and locations around the world.
 The remainder of the class participates in Cadet Basic Training at West Point or Cadet Field Training at Camp Buckner.

 With the First Class year (senior year) comes more privileges, latitude, and much greater responsibility.
-Approximately half of the first class leads the training of the third class cadets at Camp Buckner and the New Cadets during Cadet Basic Training.
+Approximately half of the first-class leads the training of the third class cadets at Camp Buckner and the New Cadets during Cadet Basic Training.

-The balance of the first class receives leadership experience in active Army units in Cadet Troop Leader Training.
+The balance of the first-class receives leadership experience in active Army units in Cadet Troop Leader Training.
 They may join United States Army units in Germany, Panama, Alaska, Hawaii, Korea or the continental United States.

 First classmen also participate in Military Individual Advanced Development training courses.
 Final preparation for the first class before graduation and a commission as a Second Lieutenant in the U.S. Army includes courses in the profession of arms.